How to fill out a receipt book in 6 steps

 The first thing you should do when filling out a receipt book is write the date of the transaction at the top.
 This shows when the sale happened and lets you easily track transactions.

-Next to the date, include a unique receipt number.
-This way, if a customer calls to ask questions about a recent purchase, they can reference their receipt number and you can sidestep any confusion.
+Include a unique receipt number next to the date.
+This way, if a customer calls to ask questions about a recent purchase, they can reference their receipt number, and you can avoid any confusion.

 2. Include all relevant contact details

-Your receipt should reflect both your business's and your customer’s contact details.
+Your receipt should reflect your business's and customer’s contact details.
 This includes the business name, address, phone number, email, and website, if relevant.
-This ensures clarity in case of future inquiries or returns, and it establishes trust by providing a point of contact.
+This ensures clarity in future inquiries or returns and establishes trust by providing a point of contact.

 3. List a description of products

 This section is essentially the core of your receipt.
 On the left-hand side of the receipt, clearly outline what was sold.
-Be sure to include the product name, the number of items sold, the SKU if available, and a description of each item.
-For example:
+Be sure to include the product name, the number of items sold, the SKU, if available, and a description of each item.
+Here’s a receipt book example:

 Product Quantity Description